supposedly/nutshell/README.md

 a rule uses, and because `?` is `states`'s default value, it also means that a rule doesn't have to specify `states:` at all.

 Additionally, all directives ignore whitespace in their values&nbsp;-- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
-The `symmetries` directive can take a Python import path for *custom symmetry types*;
-this will be elaborated upon later on.
+The `symmetries` directive can take a Python import path for *custom symmetry types*, and the `neighborhood` directive a series of compass directions for a *custom neighborhood*; these will be elaborated upon later on.
 ```rb
 # Nutshell
 @TABLE